William-Yeh/docker-workshop/slides/vagrant.md

 ---

-# Login
+# Power on

-Power on the default VM:
+Power on all VMs:

 ```bash
 % vagrant up